The Making of Marcberg with Roc Marciano

 “I got it actually before it came out.
-Large [Professor] put me on to his man Armon, he sells a lot of drum machines and shit, right in the Madison Square Garden vicinity.
+Large Professor put me on to his man Armon, he sells a lot of drum machines and shit, right in the Madison Square Garden vicinity.
 And he had some early, some test models.
 When I found out he had one, and I saw the tutorials on what it could do, I was like, ‘Yeah, that’s the machine I’m getting.’
-So I went up there, and I snatched that shit up to make Marcberg.
-[I bought it with my budget from SRC], and [then] I went out and bought a bunch of records.”
+So I went up there, and I snatched that shit up to make Marcberg, then I went out and bought a bunch of records.”

 “I always was into records, but when I use to dig back in the days, we used to snatch shit from thrift shops and spots like that.
 People’s record collections would be in the back, and you get them for cheap like that.
 But the new record spots that producers were digging in, I wasn’t hip to.
 So dudes like Large Professor, and my man Jyere, they would take me to record spots, and I bought a bunch of records.

-“I was with Large one time out in Brooklyn at Academy Records, and me and this white dude [were] about to scrap over the record player, because I was hogging up the record player.
+“I was with Large one time out in Brooklyn at Academy Records, and me and this white dude was about to scrap over the record player, because I was hogging up the record player.
 [Laughs.]
 Word up.
-My record knowledge [at the time was limited to] the basic stuff that was in regular collections.
+My record knowledge at the time was limited to the basic stuff that was in regular collections.
 I knew a little bit, but I was still a newcomer as far as knowing what to listen to.
 So I would just grab everything.
-You know, when you go in the spot, [you’re probably only supposed] to listen to like five records [at a time].
+You know, when you go in the spot, you’re probably only supposed to listen to like five records.
 I’d go in there and listen to like, thirty, forty records.
-But this dude [wasn’t feeling me doing that], and for real, we squared up.
+But this dude didn’t like that, and for real, we squared up.
 It was about pop off.
 People came and got between us and shit.
 [Laughs.]
 Large was like, ‘Yo, you crazy, nigga.
 You about to knock a nigga out in the record spot.
 What the fuck?’
 But it’s like, I’m not listening to the records in their entirety, I’m just skipping through them real quick.

 “We’d go to Academy in Manhattan, Sound Library before they closed.
 I used to see dudes up in there like Lord Finesse and Showbiz going down in the basement, like, ‘See, these niggas got seniority.’
 I stopped going there because it was like, ‘They lettin’ niggas go downstairs and get all the good shit, and then they throw the rest up here for us.’
 [Laughs.]”

-“We knew we [were] making good music.
-We [weren’t] going in the studio recording duds.
+“We knew we was making good music.
+We wasn’t going in the studio recording duds.
 I’m a professional.
 I don’t waste my time.
 I don’t need to make a hundred records to have a good ratio of songs.
 If you know what you’re doing, your ratio of good records to bad records should be good.”

 “I’m not a rapper that raps all day.
 I grew into being a recording artist.
 I was growing up in the streets, battle rapping and doing all that stuff back in the days.
 But when I signed my first deal, I learned how to make records that sound good versus me just ripping a track.
 That was a hard adjustment to make.
 You have to put your ego aside.
 It’s not about trying to blow your mind with the rapping, it’s about fitting in the pocket and making music that people wanna listen to.
 That’s two totally different things.